akluth/phprainfuck/README.md

 Here's an example on creating a new virtual machine and executing brainfuck code as PHP code in it.

-*Warning*: Of course this is _not_ a real virtual machine _yet_.
-PHP code is executed in the same context as the actual PHP process.
-Further improvements are coming.
+*Hint*: All code executed via the virtual machine is executed in a seperate new PHP process.

     $code = <<<EOT
     +++++ +++++ [->++ +++++ +++<] >++++ +++++ +++++ ++++. <++++ [->-- --<]>